ebdurrehm/relational-db-2/README.md

 ## Step 1: Complete the project
 The project runs in a virtual machine, complete the user stories described in there and get all the tests to pass to finish step 1.

-Important: After you pass all the project tests, save a dump of your database into a worldcup.sql file, as well as your insert_data.sh and queries.sh files, so you can complete step 2.
+Important: After you pass all the project tests, save a dump of your database into a `worldcup.sql` file, as well as your `insert_data.sh` and `queries.sh` files, so you can complete step 2.
 There will be instructions how to do that within the virtual machine.

 ## Step 2: Submit your code
 When you have completed the project, save all the required files into a public repository and submit the URL to it below.

-Required files: worldcup.sql, insert_data.sh, queries.sh
+Required files: `worldcup.sql`, `insert_data.sh`, `queries.sh`